Florence University of the Arts - The American University of Florence

 Hours & Credits

-The internship course aims to prepare students for the professional world and features an unsalaried internship scheduled individually for a minimum of ten hours per week.
+This internship course aims to prepare students for the professional world and features an unsalaried internship scheduled individually for a minimum of ten hours per week.
 Students generally serve as part-time interns from Monday through Friday, although some internships may require weekend hours.
 The internship enhances students' knowledge through field experience held in a professional environment overseen by a supervisor, who regularly monitors the internship progress and the guides the student's preparation of a final analytical report and portfolio.
-The internship enhances students' knowledge through field experience held in a professional environment overseen by a supervisor, who regularly monitors the internship progress and guides the student's professional development.
-Candidates must meet the prerequisites for the internship program.
-Students must submit a cover letter, CV, and material pertinent to the chosen area (for example, a photography or visual communication candidacy requires a portfolio).
-An interview is held for placement purposes.
 Placements will vary depending on the student's language and professional skills.

 Courses and course hours of instruction are subject to change.